Redherring32/TinyTendo/README.md

 ## DISCLAIMER:

+TinyTendo is a complex project that has taken a ton of effort, and despite now being open source should still be considered somewhat experimental, should you find anything that sin't quite right, please file an issue.

-TinyTendo requires physically cutting and grinding ORIGINAL NES chips down smaller, this is a difficult, tedious, and risky process.
+Additionally, TinyTendo requires physically cutting and grinding ORIGINAL NES chips down smaller, this is a difficult, tedious, and risky process.

 You could KILL the chips if this is not done correctly, do this at your own risk, I am not responsible for damage to any hardware resulting from attempting to build this project.